sorix6/CarND-Advanced-Lane-Lines/writeup_template.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-[//]: # (Image References)

-[image1]: ./examples/undistort_output.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
-[video1]: ./project_video.mp4 "Video"

-### Camera Calibration
+#### Camera Calibration

 The camera calibration code can be found in the file calibration.py While using the images provided in the camera_cal folder I have taken the following steps:
-* 1. Each image has been converted to grayscale
+1. Each image has been converted to grayscale
-* 2. Found the chessboard corners using the cv2.findChessboardCorners() function
+2. Found the chessboard corners using the cv2.findChessboardCorners() function
-* 3. Found the calibration parameteres of the camera by using the information retrieved in step 2 and the cv2.calibrateCamera() function
+3. Found the calibration parameteres of the camera by using the information retrieved in step 2 and the cv2.calibrateCamera() function
-* 4. Saved the calibration parameters in the file data_exports/calibration.p
+4. Saved the calibration parameters in the file data_exports/calibration.p

 By using the calibration parameters and the cv2.undistort() function, I have come to the following results: